-

 How will this process affect the teachers, counselors and other employees at my school?
 Will course offerings be changed?
 Will this process require significant changes to the layout of my school building?

-More information will be shared in the coming weeks, and school administrators will provide updates about issues specific to their school.
+School administrators will provide updates about issues specific to their school.